Niko Miaoulis /EyeEm/Getty Images

 A fraud alert is a notation placed on a person’s credit report that requires potential creditors to verify a borrower’s identity before any new credit is issued in his or her name.

-In comparison, a security freeze, also called a credit freeze, prevents potential creditors from viewing a credit report at all.
-This means no one -- not even you -- can open a new line of credit in your name unless the freeze is lifted.
+In comparison, a security freeze, also called a credit freeze, prevents potential creditors from viewing a credit report at all, although the government can still get access to it.
+This means no one — not even you — can open a new line of credit in your name unless the freeze is lifted.

 Consumers can use one or both tools to help protect their credit, Burke says.
-Following are descriptions of how these options compare in five different areas:
+Following are descriptions of how these options compare in 5 different areas.